-b) Memorandum of Understanding dated 18.05.2018.
+b) Memorandum of Understanding dated 26.11.2019

-c) Any other document forming part of the selection Process.

-That the Licensor hereby agrees to provide a portion of its premises measuring approximately 7100 sqft at the specified space provided at M G Road Metro Station PD Level 2 (PD+1) for the sole purpose of carrying out the banking business only (hereto referred to as “the said business”), including the right of the Licensee, its servants, employees, visitors, customers and all other persons authorized by the licensee, the entrances, doorways, entrance hall, staircase, lifts, landing, lobbies and passages in the said building leading to and from the said portion let for the purpose of ingress thereto and egress therefrom.
-The Licensee agrees and undertakes to furnish the office only as a temporary structure in the licensed premises.
+That the Licensor hereby agrees to provide a portion of its premises measuring approximately 3642 sqft at the specified space provided at MG Road Metro Station LHS PD+4(Level 5)(4A+4B) for the sole purpose of carrying out the banking business only (hereto referred to as “the said business”), including the right of the Licensee, its servants, employees, visitors, customers and all other persons authorized by the Licensee to use the entrances, doorways, entrance hall, staircase, lifts, landing, lobbies and passages in the said building leading to and from the licensed premises for the purpose of ingress thereto and egress therefrom.
+The Licensee agrees and undertakes to install/furnish the office only as a temporary structure in the licensed premises.

-That the validity of license is for 20 years, excluding the fitment period.
-The space was handed over to the licensee on…………….
-Thus, the billing cycle shall commence on …………… till the expiry of license that is till ……………...
+That the validity of license is for 10 years, including the fitment period.
+The space was handed over to the Licensee on 01.07.2021.
+Thus, the license period is from 01.07.2021 to 30.06.2031 and the billing cycle has commenced on 01.07.2021

-That the license fees applicable for the licensed premises is Rs.
-42/- per sq.ft (including Common Area Maintenance (CAM) charges) for the location PD+1 (Level 2).
-Thus, for the first five years, license fees shall be Rs 2,98,200/- (Exc.
-GST) per month for the licensed premises admeasuring 7100 sq. ft.
-The licensee will also have to pay GST on license fees at actuals as per applicable law on submission of the Original Tax Invoice.
-The license fees will be revised upwards at 20% every five years during the currency of license.
-The licensee will also have to pay GST on license fees at actuals as per applicable law on submission of the Original Tax Invoice.
+That the initial license fees applicable for the licensed premises is Rs.
+38/- per sq.ft (including Common Area Maintenance (CAM) charges) for the location PD+4(Level 5)(4A+4B) .
+The license fees will be revised upwards at 20% every five years during the currency of license Thus, for the first five years, license fees shall be Rs 1,38,396/- (Exc.
+GST) per month for the licensed premises admeasuring 3642 sq. ft.
+The Licensee will also have to pay GST on license fees at actuals as per applicable law on submission of the Original Tax Invoice..
+The Licensee will also have to pay GST on license fees at actuals on submission of the Original Tax Invoice.
 The license fees including CAM charges applicable for the period of license is detailed in Annexure-1.

 That the Licensee has paid Rs.
-17,89,200/- as Interest free Security deposit calculated as amount equivalent to license fees for six months (calculated for 7100 sq. ft).
-The license fees for the subsequent months shall be invoiced within 7 days from the commencement of the month and a credit period of 07 days from invoice date will be given.
-On revision of license fees every five years, the differential amount of security deposit recalculated as amount equivalent to annual license fees applicable for the respective year will be remitted by the licensee without fail.
-The license is liable to make payment towards GST, fees, cess, levies if any for the business carried on by the licensee.
+4,15,188/- as Interest free Security deposit calculated as amount equivalent to license fees for three months (calculated for 3642 sq. ft.).
+On revision of license fees every five years, the differential amount of security deposit recalculated as amount equivalent to annual license fees applicable for the respective year shall be remitted by the Licensee without fail.
+The license is liable to make payment towards GST, fees, cess, levies if any for the occupation of the premises and the business carried on by the Licensee.

-That the licensee agrees to make all payments under this license agreement through EFT/RTGS on or before the due date to the designated bank account as mentioned in the invoice.
-In case of any default in payment by the licensee, an interest of 8% per annum on the default amount shall also be payable by the licensee to the licensor from the date of invoice.
+That the license fees for the subsequent months shall be invoiced within 7 days from the commencement of the month and a credit period of 07 days from invoice date will be given and the Licensee agrees to make all payments under this license agreement through EFT/RTGS on or before the due date to the designated bank account as mentioned in the invoice.
+In case of any default in payment by the Licensee, an interest of 8% per annum on the default amount shall also be payable by the Licensee to the Licensor from the date of invoice.

 That the Security Deposit will be refunded without interest within a period of one month after the Licensee vacates the premises and hands over physical and unencumbered possession of the Premises to the Licensor on termination or expiry of the License after deducting there from any sum that may be found due from the Licensee.